 We’ve also drawn inspiration from the streets of Italy and their deli style cafés and food trucks, which are very popular in serving hearty panini and desserts in every city throughout the country.

 Our goal is to bring that same warmth and feel to the streets, offices and homes of Winnipeg.

 We use only the best products to create delicious food for all to enjoy.

 Our pride flows and is evident in the preparation of our menu items.
-Our sauces and vegetable marinades are done from scratch with the utmost diligence and care.
+Our sauces and vegetable marinades are made from scratch with the utmost diligence and care.

-Precise amounts of herbs and spices are carefully layered to produce an abundance of flavors that compliment our selection of cured meats, cheeses, marinated and fresh vegetables.
+Precise amounts of herbs and spices are carefully layered to produce an abundance of flavors that complement our selection of cured meats, cheeses, marinated, and fresh vegetables.

 Another feature we have added to our panini is the incorporation of two very flavorful and aromatic spreads which are created from scratch as well.
 Each panini has either a sun-dried tomato or extra virgin olive oil basil spread.